 More specifically, how does ketamine work?

 Ketamine is a glutamate modulator.
-Glutamate is one of the more pervasive neurotransmitters in your brain and therefore, has a fairly widespread activation of neurons.
-If you think of the psychedelic experience as chemically induced neuronal stimulation or over-firing (… why we ‘see or hear things that aren’t there’ … that are a result of internal, chemically generated stimuli.), and combine this with the learning principal “What fires, wires!”, then you can understand how ketamine might induce a broad array of new neuronal connections.
+Glutamate is one of the more pervasive neurotransmitters in your brain and therefore, induces fairly widespread activation of neurons.
+If you think of the psychedelic experience as chemically induced neuronal stimulation or over-firing (… why we ‘see or hear things that aren’t there’ … that are a result of internal, chemically generated stimuli.), and combine this with the learning principal “What fires, wires!”, then’ll understand how ketamine might induce a broad array of new neuronal connections.
 Ketamine researchers are observing broad acting neuronal reactivation, … and ultimately actual measurable synaptic and dendritic growth has been observed, possibly reversing years of neuronal degeneration from things like alcohol abuse or the ‘shutting down’ associated with trauma history or depressive entrenchement.

 What mental disorders does ketamine improve and how might it help me?

 As indicated earlier, the mental disorders most commonly associated with a sense of feeling ‘stuck’ are the ones most effectively treated by ketamine.
 These include disorders such as treatment resistant depression, ruminative anxiety disorders, obsessive-compulsive disorder, post traumatic stress disorder, suicidal ideation, moodiness, and hopelessness.